magnusfroste/privateai-chatspace/PRD.md

 ## Conclusion

-Chatspace provides a complete, production-ready LLM chat application with advanced RAG capabilities, web search integration, and sophisticated document management.
+Application provides a complete, production-ready LLM chat application with advanced RAG capabilities, web search integration, and sophisticated document management.
 The modular architecture supports various LLM and embedding services while maintaining a clean, user-friendly interface focused on productivity and ease of use.

 **Implementation Status**: All core features implemented and tested, successfully deployed with remote LLM, embedding, vector database, and web search services integration.